gatherworkshops/python/_courses/levelthree/layouts.md

       ## Grid Layouts

-      Grid layouts are used most frequently,<br> so we will focus on the Grid Manager
+      Grid layouts are used most frequently,
+      so we will focus on the Grid Manager

 ##########